akhesaCaro/akhesaCaro.github.io/generics.md

 Great!
 Now we have an _exact reprsentation_ of the produced database schema.
 We don't have to overload our mind to "run the algortihm" to have a representation of the produced schema.

+But...
 What if my domain type has the same exact representation than my Database schema or my JSON, I don't need a marshallable type, don't I?

 Well you don't need it ... yet, but maybe you will one day.
-Domain tend to change over time and separate the domain from the interface could be useful.
+Domain tend to change over time and separate the domain from the interface as soon as possible could avoid you a lot of problems.

 ## Generics as an architecture design